fhnw-sql/FHNW-SQLScrolls/README.md

 ## 🔨 Editor (Experimental)

-As mentioned within the introduction tasks and books can be edited over a handy realtime online editor located `/editors.html`.
+As mentioned within the introduction tasks and books can be edited over a handy realtime online editor located `/html/editors.html`.
 For the purpose of the study the editor remains as experimental and needs further work for the use of an ordinary user.
-However an advanced users that knows what todo if a `js` expection is thrown can make use of this gem.
+However an advanced users that knows what todo if a `js` exception is thrown can make use of this gem.
 Recommended browser is chrome.
-To edit a book or a task over the editor one needs to select the task/book from the dropdown or load an existing task from the local environment over the upload button.
+To edit a book or a task over the editor, one needs to select the task/book from the dropdown or load an existing task from the local environment over the upload button.
 As the editing is finished the task/book needs to be saved over the save button and copied over manually into the according directory.

 ## 🔐 Usage of Data

-The collected data and their according usage are explained within [privacy.md](privacy.md).
+The collected data and their according usage are explained within [privacy.md](PRIVACY.md).

 ## 🗣️ Acknowledgements